nodejs/node/doc/api/quic.md

 #### `session.sessionTicket`

+* Type: {Object}
+  * `sessionTicket` {ArrayBuffer} The serialized TLS session ticket.
+  * `transportParams` {ArrayBuffer} The serialized remote transport parameters.

-* Type: {Blob} Returns the most recently available TLS session ticket available for this `Sessions` (if any).
+Provides the most recently available TLS session ticket available for this `Sessions` (if any).
 The session ticket data is used to resume a previously established QUIC session without re-negotiating the handshake.
-The {Blob} given by `session.sessionTicket` can be passed directly on to the `endpoint.connect()` method.
+The object given by `session.sessionTicket` can be passed directly on to the `endpoint.connect()` method.

 #### `session.stats`